Buying guide

 Why is Command handled separately?

-Because Command changes the deployment, support, and environment-boundary burden.
-Aurora keeps that motion separate so the standard software path stays clean and the premium path stays honest.
+Command changes the deployment, support, and environment-boundary burden.
+Aurora keeps that motion separate so the standard software path stays clean and the Command path stays honest.

 Can Aurora work through our preferred channel?